 So, if you’re looking to design a unique kitchen that pops with personality, you may want to look at other options.
 No matter the style of your kitchen, here are ten backsplashes to consider instead of subway tile.

 Like subway tile, arabesque tile is a timeless choice.
-“We loved this tile selection as an alternative to subway tile because it brings a little bit more of a dynamic style into the space."
-Says interior designer Christine Vroom of Christine Vroom Interiors (opens in new tab).
+“We loved this tile selection as an alternative to subway tile because it brings a little bit more of a dynamic style into the space," says interior designer Christine Vroom of Christine Vroom Interiors.
 "It still has that nice glossy effect but it adds a really fun dimension.
 It adds shape and texture without having to use a really dramatic pattern that you may get sick of or that goes off-trend.”
 Not to mention the choice of color is super calming and modern.
-The lightness and glossiness of the tile will work really well in smaller spaces too.
+The lightness and glossiness of the tile will work really well in small kitchens too.

 Aged Mirror backsplashes add unexpected character.
 Mirrors can also be inexpensive and potentially self-installed.
 Consider scouring your local flea market to find a vintage piece.
 Tamarra Younis of Union of Art Interiors tells me, “If you're looking to add unexpected detail to your kitchen, we love using an aged mirror tile as a backsplash.
 It works beautifully to create a distressed modern or industrial feeling with a hint of glam and all you need to maintain it as a great glass cleaner and a soft rag.”